-For Fiery system software FS100/100 Pro or earlier, you must provide a System Page Size that is not already used in an existing control bar.
+For Fiery system software FS150/150 Pro, you must provide a System Page Size that is not already used in an existing control bar.
 To determine the System Page Size for a particular paper size, refer to a previously printed job with the default control bar on the targeted paper size and orientation.
 The System Page Size is printed with the control bar.